slbailey/Retrovue/docs/components/content-manager.md

 - Ad break markers and restrictions
 - Content ratings and classifications

-### Promotion workflow: Library → Broadcast Catalog
+### Promotion workflow: Asset State Transitions

 The Library Domain discovers, ingests, enriches, and reviews media.
-Once an operator decides "this can air," they run `retrovue assets promote`.
-Promotion writes a new row into `catalog_asset` in the Broadcast Domain.
-That row includes:
+Once an operator decides "this can air," they run `retrovue asset promote`.
+Promotion transitions the asset state from `enriching` to `ready` and sets `approved_for_broadcast=true`.

+**Promotion process:**

+- Asset state transitions: `enriching` → `ready`
-- title (guide-facing)
+- Sets `approved_for_broadcast=true`
-- duration_ms (used by scheduler math)
-- tags (used to satisfy template_block rule_json)
-- file_path (what ChannelManager will actually playout)
-- canonical (if true, it's allowed on air)
-- source_ingest_asset_id (for provenance / audit)
+- Asset becomes eligible for scheduling and playout
+- No row-copying or table duplication

-After promotion, ScheduleService may consider that CatalogAsset when filling a schedule block.
-If canonical=false, it's visible to operators but still forbidden to air.
+After promotion, ScheduleService may consider that asset when filling a schedule block.
+Only assets with `state=ready` and `approved_for_broadcast=true` are eligible for broadcast.

 **Critical rules:**

-- **ScheduleService is forbidden** to schedule any CatalogAsset with canonical=false.
+- **ScheduleService is forbidden** to schedule any asset that is not in `ready` state
-- **Runtime / ChannelManager is forbidden** to playout any CatalogAsset with canonical=false.
+- **Runtime / ChannelManager is forbidden** to playout any asset that is not in `ready` state

 ### ChannelManager / Producer (Future)

 At runtime, playback systems will:

-- **Only use canonical assets** that aren't soft-deleted
+- **Only use ready assets** that aren't soft-deleted
 - **Trust enrichment data** for codecs, duration, container type
 - **Not guess content properties** - enrichment already handled this